 Hours: 8:30 a.m. - 4:30 p.m.

-The mission of P&U is to create a community of first-year students who are committed to exploring and understanding issues of race, culture, identity, multiculturalism, and social justice.
-We ask the questions:
+The mission of P&U is to create a community of first-year students who are committed to exploring and understanding issues of race, culture, identity, multiculturalism, social justice, and intercultural dialogue.

-2) Build strong and effective relationships with a diverse peer group
+- Practice skills to build strong and effective relationships with a diverse peer group

 If you have questions about the P&U Program, please contact Karla Benson Rutten at firstname.lastname@example.org.